To finish our build

 Greater Seal of Armor is strong for defense.
 Support Lux is exceptionally vulnerable, and having this extra line of defense ensures further safety.

 Greater Glyph of Magic Resist gives us more defense, this time against AP damage.

 Greater Quintessence of Gold grants increased gold income, which helps to combat the lack of gold due to not being able to last-hit minions.

 As a support, I like to run 9/0/21 masteries.

-Mastermind gives us reduced cooldowns on summoner spells, which further increases our supporting potential.
-You would be able to Heal your ally sooner, and/or Exhaust would be available faster.
+Summoner's Insight gives us reduced cooldowns on summoner spells, which further increases our supporting potential.

 Supporting as Lux: Summoner Spells.